Overview of being a reviewer

 - Via a notification on your Dashboard

 When viewing an invitation to review a manuscript, you'll see the manuscript's abstract and keywords.
-Some journals may allow you to see the author's name or to read the manuscript itself.
+Some journals may also allow you to see the author's name or to read the manuscript itself.

 - To accept, click "Accept Invitation"